• Start Here!

 Suitability for learning Mandarin

-The most common language in Hong Kong is Cantonese, that is the dialect from South China, not Mandarin.
+The most common language in Hong Kong is Cantonese, which is the dialect from South China, not Mandarin.
 The second most common language is English.
 So if learning Mandarin is your priority, you shall avoid Hong Kong.

 Notice that if learning Mandarin is the only reason for which you’re coming to China, then you shall also avoid Beijing and move to a second (or even third) tier city such as Chongqing, Chengdu or Kunming where there are much less people that can speak English and thus you’ll be more motivated (because learning Mandarin will be your only way to get a social life).